tweedegolf/storage-abstraction/README.md

 createBucket(name: string): Promise<string>;
 ```

 Creates a new bucket, does not fail if the bucket already exists.
-If the bucket was created successfully (or it did already exist) it resolves with a simple "ok" or an empty string, else it will reject with an error message.
+If the bucket was created successfully it returns "bucket created" or if already existed "bucket exists", else it will reject with an error message.

 > Note: dependent on the type of storage and the credentials used, you may need extra access rights for this action.
 E.g.: sometimes a user may only access the contents of one single bucket.